nolascojoao/aws-bastion-server-lab/README.md

 ---

 ## Task 6: Creating a NAT Gateway
+- Establishes a NAT Gateway to allow private instances to access the internet while remaining isolated
+---

 **6.1.
 Create a NAT Gateway in the public subnet:**
 ```bash
 aws ec2 create-nat-gateway \